If you are unsure about anything in the lead up to your walk, please don’t hesitate to call our office or send us an email.

 What accommodation options do we have pre-and post-walk?

-There are many other accommodation options in Launceston, if you choose to stay somewhere other than Peppers prior to your walk please ensure you are ready for the pick up outside of Peppers reception at the designated time.
+There are many other accommodation options in and around Launceston.
+If you choose to stay somewhere other than The Sebel prior to your walk, please ensure you are ready for the pick up outside of The Sebel's reception at the designated time.

 Please feel free to contact us if you require any further information.

 The items on the gear list below will be packed into your 50-litre pack (provided) and carried by you.

 If followed correctly, your pack should weigh between 8.5 and 9.5kg and could even weigh as little as 7.5kg.

 When you arrive at our walkers' it would be great if you could have all the gear you intend to take with you separated from any other luggage (perhaps in a garbage bag).
 This will make the packing process run more smoothly.

 - Lace-up hiking boots that cover the ankle and have sturdy, treaded soles (full-grain leather or Gore-tex with Vibram soles recommended; click here for a range of examples)